 School of Public Safety, Legal Studies, and Education

 Do you want to serve and protect your community?
-Make a difference in someone’s life?
+Teach the next generation of students?
 Assist with legal processes?
 Your role as a public service professional is as versatile as any job can be.

 Whether it’s providing order or enforcing laws, playing an important role in the legal system, or helping someone in need, with a career in law or public safety, you can save lives.